Apply to Degree Programme in Fine Arts (Bachelor + Master)

 Accepting the study place

-One study place per term provision
+Read more about the one study place per term provision

-Enrolment for the first year of studies
+Registering for the first year of studies

 Registering as absent for the first year of studies

-Tuition fees and scholarships
+Tuition fees

-Uniarts Helsinki will charge an annual tuition fee of 5,000 euros from non-EU and non-EEA students studying in a bachelor’s or a master’s degree programme in English.
-The tuition fee will remain the same as long as the student has a valid right to study.
+Uniarts Helsinki will charge an annual tuition fee of €28,000 from non-EU and non-EEA students studying in a bachelor’s or a master’s degree programme in English.
+The amount of the annual tuition fee will stay the same for the statutory duration of a particular student’s studies.

 More information about the degree programme

-Bachelor and Master of Fine Arts (3.5 + 2 years)
+• Bachelor and Master of Fine Arts (3.5 + 2 years)

 The degree programme in fine arts encourages you to find your strengths and your individual means of expression and interests in art.
 Your growth as an artist is supported by personal supervision and the communal discussion culture within the Academy, and during your studies you will learn the skills that are necessary for working independently in the field of visual arts.
 You will also learn to understand your diverse roles in the context of contemporary art and society.